+The Zika Virus is a mosquito-borne virus that has recently seen outbreaks in South and Central America and is spreading north.
+There have already been a few reported cases in Florida, Texas, New York, and New Jersey; seven cases total in the U.S., with 3 of those cases in Florida.
 The gulf coast has the highest risk of transmission as the virus is spreading north from Central America.
-The Zika virus is a growing pandemic, so it is best to take the proper precautions to prevent the spread of the virus.
+The Zika Virus is a growing pandemic, so it is best to take the proper precautions to prevent the spread of the virus.

-There has rarely been any reports of deaths caused by the virus.
-Symptoms of the virus include: fever, headache, joint and muscle aches, and skin rashes.
-People who have contracted the virus will experience a brief flu-like illness known to last 2-7 days.
-80% of people with the virus never actually experience any symptoms.
+There rarely has been any reports of death caused by the virus.
+Symptoms of the virus include fever, headache, joint and muscle aches, and skin rashes.
+People who have contracted the virus experience a brief flu-like illness known to last 2-7 days.
+Though it is worth noting that 80% of people with the virus never actually experience any symptoms.

 What’s the best way to prevent contracting the virus?

 Since the virus is carried by mosquitoes, standard mosquito abatement practices apply:

 Eliminate ALL standing water in and around your yard because mosquitoes breed in standing water.
 The more standing water around your home, the more mosquitoes you will see.
 Flower pots and basins, tires in your yard, buckets on your driveway, and even bromeliads can all collect water that the mosquitoes will gladly breed in.

 Avoid peak hours.
 Limit your time outdoors to the mornings and afternoons.
 Peak mosquito hours are from dusk ‘til dawn.
 Those are the times that the mosquitoes are the most active.